RichSeibert/rooporter/README.md

 5. Combine video and readover
 6. Upload to tiktok/youtube shorts

-## GPU machine setup
+## Usage and setup
+1. Setup a RunPod network volumn and start an instance
-1. Transfer required files to instance with `transfer_files_to_runpod.sh <port> <ip>`
+2. Transfer required files to instance with `transfer_files_to_runpod.sh <port> <ip>`
-2. Login to huggingface-cli with "huggingface-cli login".
+3. Login to huggingface-cli with "huggingface-cli login".
 Run `bash setup.sh`.
 For a fresh install, it will install all required packages/files
-3. Update `config.ini` with settings that work with instance.
+4. Update `config.ini` with settings that you want, like what mode to run in.
+Note, some of the settings depend on how much VRAM the instance has.
+You will need 48GB of VRAM to run this
+5. Activate the venv and run `python rooporter`.
+You will have to comment out the client stuff when running manually
+6. [Optional] Setup host machine by following the steps below

 ## Host machine setup
 1. Setup aws instance and clone big_kahuna repo